Sarnaism: Practices

 The main festival of Sarnaism is Sarhul, a festival in which devotees worship their ancestors.
 During the festival, the pahan brings three water pots to the sarna.
 If the water pots reduce in level, they believe the monsoon will fail, but if it stays the same the monsoon will come as normal.
 Men then offer sakua flowers and leaves.

 Demographics

+According to the 2011 census of India, the Sarna religion counted 4,957,467 followers in India, primarily in the eastern states of Jharkhand (83.33%), Odisha (8.14%), West Bengal (8.13%), Bihar (0.21%), and Chhattisgarh (0.16%), with smaller numbers of followers in Assam (301), Punjab (190), and Madhya Pradesh (133).
+Scheduled Tribes comprise the majority of believers at 92.60%, while Other Backward Classes and Non-Scheduled Communities accounted for 7.39%.
+The Santal (30.48%), Oraon (21.35%), Ho (17.87%), Munda (12.48%), Bhumij (1.72%), Lohra (1.70%), Mahali (1.07%), Kharia (0.87%), and Bedia (0.64%) are the primary followers.
+While the rest 4.42% tribal followers belongs to Kisan, Kolha, Gond, Kharwar, Chik Baraik, Asur, Bhinjia, Karmali, Kora, Kol, Kawar, Birja, Mal Paharia, Savar, Birhor, Gorait, Parhaiya, Lodha, Chero, Khanwar, Suria Paharia, Mundari, Baiga, Korwa, Sounti, Binjhwar, Nagesia, Mahli, and various generic tribes.

+Additionally, there are 506,369 followers of Sari Dharam in India, primarily followed by the Santal tribe of West Bengal, representing 94.43% of the total Sari Dharam adherents.
+The religious denomination, which often considered as synonyms or sect of Sarnaisim.

 Religious status

 As a result of Western colonialism and imperialism in Asia, several attempts of indoctrination and forced conversion were carried out by western Christian missionaries in colonial India, which went on for a century, and have caused sectarian conflict in the tribal areas of the Chota Nagpur region.
 The arrival of the first German Protestant missionaries in 1845 was followed by Roman Catholic missionaries; conflict between Christian and Non-Christian tribals became evident in 1947–1948, when British colonial rulers left India.

+Also the demand for a separate Sarna religious code has clashed with RSS-backed groups like the Vanvasi Kalyan Kendra, which promote Hindu temples, schools, and rituals in tribal villages.
+Sarna activists liken these efforts to Christian missionary methods, saying both try to subsume tribal identity, and argue that Sarnaism cannot be treated as part of Hinduism since it worships nature without idols or codified rituals.
+They insist that only separate recognition can protect their distinct traditions and tribal identity.